rubygems/rubygems.github.io/_posts/2022-06-13-making-packages-more-secure.md

 Maintainers affected by this policy will receive email reminders to enable MFA one-month and one-week before the enforcement goes into effect.
 We recommend that maintainers set their MFA [authentication level](https://guides.rubygems.org/setting-up-multifactor-authentication/#authentication-levels) to `UI and API`.
 However, `UI and gem signin` is acceptable too.

+Once these policy changes are fully complete for maintainers of the most popular gems, we intend to increase coverage by extending the MFA requirement to more gems in future.
+We’ll communicate any proposed changes in advance, but in the meantime please contact us in the [Bundler Slack workspace](https://slack.bundler.io/) or open a [GitHub issue](https://github.com/rubygems/rubygems.org/issues) if you have any feedback, questions or concerns.

 We are committed to fostering a safer, more secure ecosystem for Rubyists.
 This is one of many steps we plan to take over the coming months in order to maintain a healthy, reliable ecosystem for everyone.
 Stay tuned!